Joseph Ahaneku: Education

-Joseph started his Education in St. Joseph's Primary School Eke-Nguru, where he received his primary school leaving certificate.
+Joseph started his Education at St. Joseph's Primary School Eke-Nguru, where he received his primary school leaving certificate.
 He proceeded to Mbaise Secondary School, Aboh-Mbaise, where he received his secondary school leaving certificate.
 He attended University of Ibadan where he got his first Degree (BSc) and later his PGD in University College Hospital.
 There he also earned his MSc.
 He later completed his PhD at Ibadan and Institute of Biology London, Cboi.